delphieritas/BERT-NER/README.md

 **\*\*\*\*\*  Jul 27st, 2019  \*\*\*\*\**

-## To run the code
+## Usage
 Pls use 'bash run_ner.sh' in MAC terminal or Linux (Ubuntu/...).
-The model will be trained on data\train.txt (based on conll2003 dataset).
+The model is trained on data\train.txt (based on conll2003 dataset).
-To test the model performance, pls feed the model with your own test data file.
+To test the model performance, feed the model with your test dataset.
 Refer to data\test.txt for the dataset format.
 The Tag Description is following this website: https://www.ling.upenn.edu/courses/Fall_2003/ling001/penn_treebank_pos.html

 ## Output
-A sample output is given, which was tested on our own dataset, test.txt (600+ sentences).
+A sample output is given, which was tested on NUS SoC own dataset, data\test.txt (600+ sentences, most are collected from the latest Bloomberg news dated to Jul 2019).

 |Acuracy:  | 97.12% | precision: | 72.09% | recall:  | 74.08% |  FB1:  | 73.07  |